pack98/pack98.github.io/index.md

 ## Youth Protection
 All Scout leaders and Pack Committee members undergo Youth Protection Training every 2 years. **Reviewing the [Youth Protection: How to Protect Your Child from Child Abuse](http://www.scouting.org/filestore/pdf/100-014_WEB.pdf) guide with your Cub Scout is a requirement for every single rank, every year in Cub Scouts.**

-# Uniforms
-## What about uniforms?
-What is a Class A vs. a Class B uniform?
-Class A uniform is the traditional, formal Cub Scout Uniform with a blue shirt. **Details about the uniform are described by rank, along with patch placement, at [bsauniforms.org](http://bsauniforms.org/)**

-Class B uniform is a Scouting t-shirt of many different designs available from the Scout Shop or one of our Pack 98 t-shirts.

-We encourage Scouts to wear a uniform because it makes Scouts feel like they are part of something bigger than themselves.
-However, **a Cub Scout uniform isn't required to participate in any Cub Scout activity**, because we know there are many good reasons why a Scout may not have one.

-## Do I need to buy a complete Class A uniform?
-**No uniform is required for any Cub Scout activity**.
-Most families do not buy a complete uniform.
-(For example, my son is too hard on the Scout uniform pants and shorts and they fit him poorly.)

-Most of our Scouts have a Class A shirt and one or more Class B t-shirts.
-Some buy the Cub Scout belt to hold the belt loops they earn along the way towards earning their rank.

-## Where can we buy a uniform?
-The easiest place to buy part or all of a Scout uniform is the Scout Shop in Little Rock at 3220 Cantrell Rd ([501-663-7157](tel:501-663-7157)) or online at [ScoutStuff.org](https://scoutstuff.org).
-I think a Scout shirt runs about $25 from either place.

-You can also buy uniforms for a lower price in good, sometimes excellent condition from ebay.com, consignment shops or Rhea Lana.

-## What is my Scouts Den Number for the Den Patch?
-Given that a Den's size can change throughout the year resulting in division or contraction in the number of Dens for a given rank, and to avoid year over year Den patch churn, our guidance at this time is to either get the Den 1 patch or no Den patch at all.

 # What is the Pack Committee and how is leadership organized?
 The Pack Committee, headed by the Pack Committee Chairman, works with our charter organization, First Christian Church, to run our Cub Scout Pack.